Large-scale universality in quantum reaction-diffusion from Keldysh field theory

-\textbf{Aknowledgments.---} We aknowledge fruitful discussion with M. Buchhold, S. Diehl and J.P.
+\textit{Acknowledgements.} We acknowledge fruitful discussion with M. Buchhold, S. Diehl and J.P.
 Garrahan.
-F.G. acknowledges financial support from the University of Trento and Collegio Clesio.
+F.G. thanks Universit\"at T\"ubingen for hospitality, and acknowledges support from Università di Trento and Collegio Bernardo Clesio.
 G.P. acknowledges support from the Alexander von Humboldt Foundation through a Humboldt research fellowship for postdoctoral researchers.
 We acknowledge financial support in part from EPSRC Grant no.\ EP/R04421X/1 and EPSRC Grant no.\ EP/V031201/1.
 We are also grateful for funding from the Deutsche Forschungsgemeinsschaft (DFG, German Research Foundation) under Project No. 435696605, the Research Unit FOR 5413/1, Grant No. 465199066 and the Research Unit FOR 5522/1, Grant No. 499180199.

-{S\arabic{equation}} {S\arabic{figure}}
+{S\arabic{equation}} {S\arabic{figure}} \makeatletter \onecolumngrid